 Attempts to get women playing rugby in New Zealand date back to 1891.
 However, it was not until the 1980s that this involvement became significant.
 By the mid-1980s women’s teams in both rugby union and rugby league began emerging in the provinces and the first national women’s rugby team was selected in 1989.
-The team, now known as the Black Ferns, have won four consecutive world cups.
+The team, now known as the Black Ferns, won four consecutive world cups.

 Māori women have played a significant role in the team’s success.
 High-profile Māori players have included university lecturer Farah Palmer (Tainui and Ngāti Maniapoto), who captained the Black Ferns to their first three world cup victories, television presenter Melodie Robinson (Ngāi Tahu) and dual rugby/netball international and member of Parliament Louisa Wall (Ngāti Tūwharetoa, Waikato).
 The Black Ferns do a haka composed by Te Whetū Tipiwai called ‘Ko uhia mai’.